CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 Instead, consider them as your "Open Source colleagues", "voluntary second-party suppliers", or "digital infrastructure partners" and treat them accordingly.
 Assume that you both have a genuine interest in the correctness, resiliency, reliability and usefulness of their code, and therefore that you have common goals and good reasons to collaborate.
 If you decide to think of them as a "third party supplier" despite this fact, then please accept that they have no reason to treat you differently.
-Ask yourself – "Why should they care about you?" – You are not part of their community of "second parties", you are just an incidental "third party" user.
+Ask yourself – "Why should they care about you?" – You are not part of their community of "second parties", you are just an incidental "third party" user who does not contribute back.
 You are already getting their software for free, and they are already absorbing the cost of maintaining it, that you have already externalized.

 ### 5. Your own Open Source bedrock is stabilized and supported by _you_

 You may be relying on thousands, if not tens of thousands of components and their maintainers and communities; Interacting with all of them is daunting, if not impossible – therefore, prioritize (perform a risk assessment), and look for – and promote – predictability, reliability and responsiveness in the communities on the top of your list.
-This is to foster trust these communities, so they may continue providing a safe and secure foundation for your business.
+This is to foster trust in these communities, so they may continue providing a safe and secure foundation for your business.
 In the meantime, you retain the freedom to verify this, due to them publishing under the terms of an open source license.
 Look for ways to strengthen the communities where their need is the greatest – not only in the large and "important" parts of your infrastructure, but also the smaller ones who have communities that may be resource-starved or crumbling.
-If a component is valuable to you, then take care of it accordingly - even if it's Open Source.
+If a component is valuable to you, then you need to take care of it accordingly.
+Regardless of whether it is Open Source or not.

 ### 6. Open Source Maintainers aren't motivated by pay